- Cancer > Breast Cancer

 Our clinical and research interests are dedicated to improving the health and lives of women by breast cancer detection and diagnosis using imaging, in both development and testing of new imaging techniques, and transfer of new technology to the clinical arena.

-I am Director of the Stanford Breast Imaging Section and Professor of Radiology.
-Our research program has produced publications in analog and digital mammography, computer-aided detection, breast ultrasound, breast cancer screening, high-resolution and dynamic contrast-enhanced Magnetic Resonance Imaging (MRI), MRI-guided breast biopsy, MR spectroscopy, fine-needle aspiration cytology, stereotactic needle biopsy, partial breast irradiation sentinel lymph node biopsy, percutaneous tumor ablation including radiofrequency and other devices, outcomes, compliance and imaging of neoadjuvant chemotherapy.
+As Director of the Stanford Breast Imaging Section and Professor of Radiology, our group of research program has produced publications in tomosynthesis, analog and digital mammography, computer-aided detection, breast ultrasound, breast cancer screening, high-resolution and dynamic contrast-enhanced Magnetic Resonance Imaging (MRI), MRI-guided breast biopsy, MR spectroscopy, fine-needle aspiration cytology, stereotactic needle biopsy, partial breast irradiation, sentinel lymph node biopsy, percutaneous tumor ablation including radiofrequency and other devices, outcomes, compliance and imaging of neoadjuvant chemotherapy.
 Continuing research involves diagnosis with MRI, diffusion-weighted imaging.
 New research involves evaluation of breast density and breast density legislation, tomosynthesis, blood biomarkers and the genetics of breast cancer and the normal surrounding stroma, and repetitive stress injury in breast imagers.

-Stanford is one of few USA Centers routinely using MRI-guided needle localization and vacuum assisted breast core biopsy; we do over 1000 diagnostic breast MRI studies/year.
-The Section also puts on outstanding post-grad courses for radiologists to learn MRI diganosis/biopsy, and digital mammography; each course is attended by over 400 participants.
+Stanford is one of few USA Centers routinely using MRI-guided needle localization and vacuum assisted MRI-guided breast core biopsy; we do over 1000 diagnostic breast MRI studies/year.
 The critical mass of scientists, engineers and clinicians at Stanford provides a unique opportunity and platform to bring new diagnostic tools and detection methods to investigate both fundementals and clinical concerns in breast cancer diagnosis and treatment, and to teach those new methods to the general radiologist.

 Adjunctive Efficacy Study Of The SoftScan® Optical Breast Imaging System